TannerTorrey3/top-king/README.md

 ## Public Version 1.0 -- Technical Specifications and Development Strategies

--Progressive Web App, prioritizes network communication over retrieval from a local cache.
+Progressive Web App, prioritizes network communication over retrieval from a local cache.
+#
--Will be able to support XRPL offline, requests will be sent upon reconnection.
+Will be able to support XRPL offline, requests will be sent upon reconnection.
+#
--Through leveraging NFTS and XRP, the XRPL ledger will provide:
+Through leveraging NFTS and XRP, the XRPL ledger will provide:
 1.)
 Ability for players to play-and-profit, in real time.
 2.)
 Collect new versions of "playing cards" and progress in skill based matchmaking.
 3.)
 Battle players for stakes including playing cards, currency, and more!